arbor-sim/arbor/doc/tutorial/network_ring.rst

 The recipe
 **********

-Our objective is creating a network of :ref:`connected <interconnectivity>` cells, so we need to create a :class:`arbor.recipe` accommodating multiple cells.
-Besides multiple cells, the recipe is also where the connections between cells is defined.
+To create a model with multiple connected cells, we need to use a :class:`recipe <arbor.recipe>` that describes the model.
+The recipe is where the different cells and the :ref:`connections <interconnectivity>` between them are defined.

 Before we go there, let's first create a function that returns the above cell.
 This tutorial's objective is to demonstrate creating the network after all.
 Simply wrap the above code in a function definition, and let's add the imports while we're at it:

 .. code-block:: python

    import arbor
-   import pandas, seaborn
-   from math import sqrt
+   import pandas, seaborn #used for plotting from math import sqrt

    def make_cable_cell(gid):